-Saint Vincent and the Grenadines: Bequia
+St. Vincent & Grenadines: Bequia

 Bequia is an incredibly friendly, laid-back island blessed with pristine golden sand beaches and some excellent restaurants.
 It’s also a popular sailing destination; the yachts tend to congregate around Admiralty Bay, where you’ll find the little waterfront town of Port Elizabeth.

 Browse the markets of charming St George’s, fragrant with the scent of cinnamon and nutmeg, and you’ll soon understand why Grenada is known as the ‘isle of spice’.
 This is one of the Caribbean’s most enchanting islands, fringed by gorgeous beaches and largely unsullied by mass market tourism.